 That’s pretty easy, isn’t it?
 If you’re not going to eat these until later, store in a covered container in the refrigerator to keep the blueberries fresh.
 This recipe is a great way to use your garden zucchini!
 Are you growing zucchini this summer?

-Sharing at Meal Plan Monday, Weekend Potluck, Fiesta Friday, Thursday Favorite Things, Full Plate Thursday, Wednesday Aim, Wonderful Wednesday, Hearth & Soul, Mix it Up Monday, Inspire Me Monday, Silver Pennies Sundays, Happiness is Homemade.
+Sharing at Meal Plan Monday, Weekend Potluck, Farmhouse Friday, Thursday Favorite Things, Grace at Home, Full Plate Thursday, (Wow Me) Wednesday, Lou Lou Girls Fabulous Party, Wonderful Wednesday, Homestead Blog Hop, Happiness is Homemade, Inspire Me Monday, Saturday Sparks.